vcschapp/overture-schema-pydantic/README.md

 8) Annotate `int` type with a "hard range" annotation for Parquet.
 9) Figure out how this would propagate through Spark into Parquet file.
 10) Generate a Spark schema.

+Some observations of base types needed:

+- A non-empty string type that has no leading or trailing whitespace.
+- A floating-point number [0,1] representing a percentage, used for both confidence and linear referencing.